6 Mistakes to Avoid when Socializing Your Child

 Social development looks different for all kids, and what may worry you now will more than likely turn out all right in the end.
 By avoiding these mistakes, you can help your little one better thrive in social settings at a comfortable pace that’s just right for him.

-Hang out in smaller groups if you suspect he gets overwhelmed with crowds.
+Hang out in smaller groups if you suspect he gets overwhelmed by crowds.
 Keep your outings age-appropriate, especially for younger children.
-Remember that not all kids are extroverted, and that’s okay.
-Others might also feel overstimulated if exposed to too many new environments and people.
+Remember that not all kids are extroverted, while others might feel overstimulated if exposed to too many new environments and people.

 Don’t push your child if he’s not interested, and avoid showing disappointment if he doesn’t meet your expectations.